crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/unsafe.md

 * Code involving C bindings
 * [Uninitialized variable declaration](declare_var.html)

-"Unsafe" means that memory corruption, segmentation faults and crashes are possible to achieve.
-For example:
+"Unsafe" means that memory corruption, segmentation faults and crashes are possible to achieve. 例:

 ```ruby
 a = 1